Tok/proomp/README.md

 In case of problems, consider the following:
 - PyTorch needs to be installed with an active cuda toolkit.
-- The console command `nvcc --version` should return something.
+- The console command `nvcc --version` should return `Cuda compilation tools, release 11.7`.